Skip to main content

 As the world becomes more interconnected, companies must address constantly changing global and local regulatory requirements while meeting market demands for faster innovation and increased safety, security and sustainability.
-As technology advances in appliances, related safety challenges increase.
+As technology advances in household or similar appliances, related safety challenges increase.

 Manufacturers aim to provide the safest possible products to the market, but what does safety mean today?
 In this context, safety refers to mitigating harm or other dangers.
 It can also refer to the control of recognized hazards as a way to achieve an acceptable level of risk.

-Annex U, published in 2020, includes a set of cybersecurity requirements for preventing unauthorized access from impairing product safety and functional safety compliance.
-The requirements also help mitigate the effects of transmission failures via remote communication through public networks.
+It presents a set of cybersecurity requirements for software downloads and preventing unauthorized access from impairing product safety and functional safety compliance.
+These new additions help mitigate the effects of transmission failures of safety-related data via remote communication through public networks.

-Annex U only applies to appliances that connect to public networks, either wired (such as a local area network (LAN)) or wireless (such as Bluetooth®), while remote communication via public networks applies in multiple scenarios, including downloading software or transmitting data associated with:
+Annex U applies to appliances that connect to public networks, either wired (such as a local area network [LAN]) or wireless (such as Wi-Fi or Bluetooth®), while remote communication via public networks applies in multiple scenarios, including downloading software or transmitting data associated with:

-• Software compliance in relation to Annex R, e.g., new software version for self-cleaning ovens.
+- Software compliance in relation to Annex R, e.g., a new software version for self-cleaning ovens.

-• Parts of the software not related to the above cases but not partitioned/segregated from the above software parts.
+- Parts of the software that are not related to the preceding cases but are not partitioned/segregated from the specified software parts.

 Annex U does not apply in two specific cases: